avitase/static_rotation/README.md

 # `static_rotation`
-`static_rotation` is a [header-only](static_rotation.hpp) library that uses template meta programming to generate all rotations of a given integral sequence at compile-time.
+`static_rotation` is a [header-only](static_rotation.hpp) library that uses template meta programming to generate all rotations of a given integer sequence at compile-time.

 ## Example
 The snippet below generates all rotations of the sequence `(0,1,2,3)` and stores them in a `std::array<std::size_t, 16>`: